pverscha/phd_thesis/10-chapter_1_introduction.md

 See \autoref{fig:dna_transcription_translation} for a schematic overview of the protein synthesis process.

 #### (Meta)genome, (meta)transcriptome and (meta)proteome
-The **genome** of an organism can be defined as the collection of all genes that are part of the DNA of this organism.
+The **genome** of an organism can be defined as the collection of DNA that is present in this organism.
 It defines which proteins can potentially be constructed by the organism.
 Secondly, the **transcriptome** of an organism is simply the set of all RNA transcripts in an organism and already provides a little more information about which parts of the DNA do actually encode proteins.
 Lastly, the **proteome** of an organism is the collection of all proteins that can be expressed by an organism.

 In this thesis, we mainly discuss the terms **meta**genome, **meta**transcriptome and **meta**proteome.
 Instead of respectively refering to the collection of genes, transcripts and proteins that can be expressed by a single organism, the **meta** prefix denotes that we are respectively talking about the set of genes, transcripts or proteins that can be expressed by a **collection** of different organisms (typically of the same biological environment).
-See \autoref{fig:proteome_metaproteome} for a schematic dispaly of the proteome and metaproteome.
+See \autoref{fig:proteome_metaproteome} for a schematic display of the proteome and metaproteome.

 ![A schematic overview of the proteome and the metaproteome.
 The proteome is defined as the proteins that can be expressed by a single organism.
 The metaproteome, on the other hand, is then defined as the set of proteins that can be defined by a collection of organisms. \label{fig:proteome_metaproteome}](resources/figures/chapter1_proteome_metaproteome.eps)

-Since our DNA provides the instructions for all proteins that can possible by expressed, it provides no suitable information about which proteins are really being expressed at a specific moment in time.
+Since our DNA provides the instructions for all proteins that can possibly be expressed, it provides no suitable information about which proteins are really being expressed at a specific moment in time.
 By exploring the genome, it is thus possible to deduce what an organism is capable of doing, but not what it actually *is* doing right now.
 Not all pieces of an organism's DNA have a "meaning" or will lead to suitable proteins.
 Around 98% of the human genome is **non-coding**, meaning that these parts of the DNA will never be synthesized to a meaningful protein, but rather to regulatory sequences, non-coding genes or something that has not been discovered yet.